Word@Work, Let God's Word energise your working day!

 Matthew 13:33-35

-Yeast is often used in the Bible as a picture of sin, because it so easily contaminates everything.
+Yeast is often used in the Bible as a picture of sin or false doctrine because it so easily contaminates everything (1 Corinthians 5:6-7).
 But here, Jesus uses the little mould to represent the gospel.
 In the same way that yeast is ineffective if it stays away from the dough, so the gospel has no power unless it is mixed into the world.
-30kg for flour is a large batch and Jesus wanted His hearers to imagine the energy expended in kneading the yeast into it.
-The woman would have worked very hard as she stretched and pounded the moist dough.
+30kg of flour is a large batch, but only 1% of yeast is required to make the bread rise.
+Jesus wanted His hearers to imagine the energy expended in kneading the yeast into it.

 The Wisdom Of Asking